astraub2/TeamSort/README.txt

 In order to run our TeamSort, you must have the following apps installed:
 PostgreSQL
 Python 3

-tkinter
+You must also install the packages for the following python libraries: tkinter psycopg2
 ---------------------------------------------------------------------
 You must have PostgreSQL successfully installied, i.e. you can make a new database with the command line "createdb <dbname>"